-Insert Project - Adds a project to workspace.
+Pop-up Menu Option Macro Recording Function Insert Project - Adds a project to workspace.
 Load All Projects - Loads all projects to workspace.
 Collapse - Collapses the tree below a workspace icon.
-Collapse - Collapses the tree below a workspace icon Clean All Projects Deletes intermediate and output files from or projects in this workspace. configurations in all Version Control - Executes a version control system.
+Clean All Projects • Deletes intermediate and output files from configurations in all projects in this workspace.
+Version Control - Executes a version control system.
 Configure View - Configures the workspace view.
 Properties - Displays workspace properties.